 Bake this apple cake year round

-This is one I’d like to try again with all purpose flour to see the difference in taste and texture.
+This apple cake recipe is one I’d like to try again with all purpose flour or with gluten free flour to see the difference in taste and texture.
 I hope you can enjoy Mr. Schwartz’s recipe this Passover with your family.

 Do you bake apple cake for Passover or what baking traditions do you share with your family for Passover?